This article may contain compensated links. Please read disclaimer for more info.

 - Versailles full day, small group tour with expert guide

 - Versailles half-day, private tour with expert guide

 Giverny, in the region of Normandy, is another of the most popular day trips from Paris.
-Giverny is where Impressionist painter Claude Monet lived and worked from 1883 until his death in 1926.
+Giverny is where Impressionist painter Claude Monet lived and worked from 1883 until he died in 1926.
 Every year thousands of visitors go from Paris to Giverny to visit his house-studio and admire the water lily pond that inspired Monet’s paintings.

-Apart from Monet’s house, Giverny has a main street with some cute shops, cafes, and there’s also an Impressionist Museum.
+Apart from Monet’s house, Giverny has a main street with some cute shops, cafes, and an Impressionist Museum.

-A day trip from Paris to Giverny is very easy to plan, you only need to learn the train and bus schedules.
+A day trip from Paris to Giverny is straightforward to plan.
+You only need to learn the train and bus schedules.

 Best Day Tours from Paris to Giverny